The Battle at Lake Changjin II: Plot

-The file opens with a recap of scenes from The Battle at Lake Changjin, introducing the main characters from that film and their earlier actions.
 After fighting at Sinhung-ni, the Chinese People's Volunteer Army 7th Company arrives at a location 12km from Hagaru-ri where it meets elements of the 20th Corps and the artillery battalion commanded by Commander Yang, preparing to attack the airfield and American 1st Marine Division supply base at Hagaru-ri.
+The PVA units drive captured American vehicles and use captured equipment.

-The film jumps to the Sea of Japan where Douglas A-1 Skyraiders launch from U.S. aircraft carriers to attack PVA units advancing on Hagaru-ri from nine directions.
+In the Sea of Japan Douglas A-1 Skyraiders launch from U.S. aircraft carriers to attack PVA units advancing on Hagaru-ri from nine directions.
 The 7th Company is then strafed by United States Navy Vought F4U Corsairs, but they move on to a different target inflicting no casualties.
 7th Company commander Wu Qianli realises the planes intend to attack the artillery battalion and moves his men forward.
 The scene then shifts to the artillery battalion column advancing in captured U.S. trucks towing artillery pieces which is then attacked by the Corsairs inflicting "maximum damage" on the column, destroying all the guns.
 The 7th Company arrives on the scene, Yang tells Qianli that all his captured guns have been destroyed, Qianli hands Yang a pistol and tells the 7th Company to go capture more guns 1.5km away.
 Yang then rallies his men to also go capture more guns.

-The scene then shifts to the U.S. perimeter at Hagaru-ri which is besieged by PVA forces.
 PVA soldiers thrown themselves onto a barbed wire fence so that their comrades can run over their backs to attack U.S. positions.
 PVA forces, including the 7th Company and the artillery battalion overrun the U.S. defenders, killing many of them.
 Ping He uses a bazooka to destroy a U.S. machine gun position.
 The artillery battalion then turns the captured artillery around to begin shelling the Hagaru-ri airfield.
 Qianli reclaims his pistol from Yang and moves his unit forward to attack the airfield.